bruvellu/terebratalia-wnts/2-text/wnt.md

 We extracted the total RNA using Trizol.
 Library preparation and sequencing was performed at the EMBL Genomic Core Facilities (GENECORE).
 The samples were randomized and multiplexed on four lanes of a Illumina HighSeq 2000 system, and sequenced to an average of 24±5 million 50bp of unstranded single-end reads.
-To quantify transcript abundances, we used Kallisto v0.46.0 [@Bray2016-lm] to pseudoalign the reads to a reference transcriptome of *T. transversa*, which was originally assembled with Trinity [@Grabherr2011-yp] from a deeply sequenced unstranded paired-end dataset of mixed developmental stages ([SRX1307070](https://www.ncbi.nlm.nih.gov/sra/SRX1307070[accn])).
+To quantify transcript abundances, we used Kallisto v0.46.0 [@Bray2016-lm] to pseudoalign the reads to a reference transcriptome of *T. transversa*.
+This reference transcriptome was originally assembled with Trinity [@Grabherr2011-yp] from a deeply sequenced, unstranded paired-end RNA-Seq dataset of mixed developmental stages [@Terebratalia2016-gw].
 Next, we imported the estimated counts from Kallisto to DESeq2 [@Love2014-hs] to estimate the library size factors and data dispersion, homogenize the variance across expression ranks, and apply a variance-stabilizing transformation to the data before the expression analyses.
-To visualize the normalized expression data, we generated heatmaps using pheatmap [@Kolde_undated-gt] and ggplot2 [@Wickham2016-rz] in R [@R_Core_Team1993-ki] running in RStudio Desktop [@RStudio_Team2011-wr].
+To visualize the normalized expression data, we generated heatmaps using pheatmap [@KoldeUnknown-hm] and ggplot2 [@Wickham2016-rz] in R [@R-Core-Team1993-jw] running in RStudio Desktop [@RStudio-Team2011-vj].

 Due to the unstranded nature of our sequencing data, we analyzed the coverage of mapped reads to identify potential biases in the quantification of expression levels.
-For that, we mapped the RNA-seq reads to the transcripts of Wnt signaling components of *T. transversa* using Salmon v1.10.1 [@Patro2017-aw], and then created read coverage plots for each gene using the ggcoverage package [@Song2023-ma].
+For that, we mapped the RNA-Seq reads to the transcripts of Wnt signaling components of *T. transversa* using Salmon v1.10.1 [@Patro2017-aw], and then created read coverage plots for each gene using the ggcoverage package [@Song2023-ma].
 While the majority of genes show uniform read coverage profiles, we identified two cases of uneven coverage that significantly overestimates the expression levels of *wnt4* and *wntA* in early developmental stages (@fig:coverage).
 In these samples, reads predominantly mapped to the 3’ region of the transcript, while the Wnt coding sequence region had a low mapping rate.
 This pattern could be explained by the presence of an isoform lacking the Wnt domain, or by the expression of another gene in the opposite strand at the same locus, potentially assembled in the same contig due to the unstranded reads.